 Traditional Tuscan products are local foodstuffs produced according to established processing and preservation methods.
-In Italy there is an official list of traditional products called PAT (Prodotti Agroalimentari Tradizionali) and Tuscany boasts more than 460 foods including fruits, vegetables, cakes, biscuits, meats, salami and honey.
+In Italy there is an official list of traditional products called PAT (Prodotti Agroalimentari Tradizionali) and Tuscany boasts more than 460 foods including fruits, vegetables, cakes, biscuits, meats, cold cuts and honey.

 Of course, life is simply too short to taste all of them!
 Perhaps you already know some of these local specialties, but maybe you haven't still tasted some fruits and vegetables that have been grown in Tuscany for centuries.
 You can find them at some farmers’ markets or as a main ingredient in very special dishes offered by the best restaurants around the region.

-Mela Nesta (Nesta apple) Known since Roman times, the Nesta apple is native to the provinces of Arezzo and Florence, and grows at 800 metres above sea level.
+Mela Nesta (Nesta apple): known since Roman times, the Nesta apple is native to the provinces of Arezzo and Florence, and grows at 800 metres above sea level.
 It's rounded in shape and flattened at the top and bottom.
 It is small in size and its colour varies from yellow to red according to how ripe it is.
 Its flesh is hard, crunchy and slightly sour.
-More info (in Italian)

-Mela Panaia (Panaia apple) This is a very big fruit with a very tender flesh and a sour taste.
+Mela Panaia (Panaia apple): this is a very big fruit with a very tender flesh and a sour taste.
 The painter Bartolomeo Bimbi in a 1841 painting depicted a white Panaja and a red Panaja.
 It's one of the most delicious varieties to be used in cooking.
-More info (in Italian)

-Fico dottato (Dottato fig) The Dottato fig variety is light in colour, both outside and inside.
+Fico dottato (Dottato fig): the Dottato fig variety is light in colour, both outside and inside.
 The tree is large and sturdy, with green leaves.
 The fig is good fresh, served with cold cuts, or dried.
-The famous figs of Carmignano are made using this variety.
-More info (in Italian)Pesca Regina di Londa (Londa peach) The Pesca Regina contains a white pulp in a white and red striped skin.
-It boasts a hard consistency, a very sweet flavour and a strong and penetrating scent.
-It is grown in the provinces of Arezzo and Florence.
-More info (in Italian)
+The famous dried figs of Carmignano are made using this variety.

-Patata rossa di cetica (Red potato from Cetica) The red potato from Cetica is round and smooth.
+Patata rossa di Cetica (Red potato from Cetica): the red potato from Cetica is round and smooth.
 The skin is purple and the flesh is white.
 It's a traditional product from the Pratomagno, Casentino and Valdarno, which has been grown at 500m above sea level since the '30s.
 It is excellent when used in gnocchi and potato tortelli.
-More info (in Italian)Download our infographic, here